avakanski/Creep-uncertainty-quantification/README.md

 <a href="License - MIT.txt">MIT License</a>

 ## 👏 Acknowledgments
 This work was supported by the University of Idaho – Center for Advanced Energy Study (CAES) Seed Funding FY23 Grant.
-Tis work was also supported through the INL Laboratory Directed Research & Development
+This work was also supported through the INL Laboratory Directed Research & Development
 (LDRD) Program under DOE Idaho Operations Ofce Contract DE-AC07-05ID14517 (project tracking number 23A1070-069FP).

 ## ✉️ Contact or Questions